Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3 Infinite Patchways.md

 Certain Classes like Wizard and others, only get the new Sublcasses on Level 2.
 But dont worry you can respec ingame easily via Respec Spell.

+Dont open the Mod Manage ingame, only the Mod Configuration Menu if you wanna adjust Settings.

 ### Launching the Modlist